30 Years Dermatoscopy

 Digital image and data processing: High tech made in Germany.

-The new DELTA 30 and DELTAone with their iPhone* attachments, the iC1 digital dermatoscope, the HEINE Cube System** for image and data management, free apps for patient and image management – all developed, designed and implemented by us.
+The DELTA 30 and DELTAone with their iPhone* attachments, the iC1 digital dermatoscope, the HEINE Cube System** for image and data management, free apps for patient and image management – all developed, designed and implemented by us.

 With the Cube System, exact digital documentation can be compiled to help reach an extremely accurate diagnosis at the earliest possible stage.
 The system includes plenty of smart ideas and partly exclusive functions and allows users to manage images in chronological order.